FilledVaccum/gpt-2-hindi/README.md

 # GPT-2 Hindi

-A GPT-2 model implementation for Hindi text generation using Hugging Face transformers.
+A GPT-2 model implementation for Hindi text generation learning from Andrej Karpathy

 ## Overview

 This project implements a GPT-2 model fine-tuned for Hindi language text generation.
 The model uses a large Hindi text dataset to generate coherent Hindi text based on input prompts.
+It barely have 10 million parameters

 ## Repository Structure